 Introduction

-Court Piece, a captivating card game, has gained widespread popularity in India and Pakistan, known by various names such as Court Pees, Coat Piece, Rung, or Rang.
+Court Piece, a captivating card game, has gained widespread popularity in India and Pakistan.
+It is known by various names such as Court Pees, Coat Piece, Rung, or Rang.
 This trick-taking game is cherished for its thrilling and competitive nature, making it a favourite among families and gaming enthusiasts.
 The primary objective of Court Piece is to score as many tricks as possible within a specified timeframe.
 Ideally played by four participants in partnership, Court Piece offers an engaging and strategic experience for players looking for an entertaining challenge.
-This blog will serve as your comprehensive guide, offering insights into the game's mechanics, strategies, and nuances, ensuring that both beginners and experienced players alike can enhance their Court Piece skills.

 In the Court Piece card game, the main goal is for each team to win tricks by playing the highest card in the suit or using a trump card.
 The team or players that manage to secure the most tricks during the gameplay end up earning points.

 Additionally, players aim to win all 52 tricks in partnership with their teammates for a significant advantage.
 This often leads to a guaranteed victory for the team that accomplishes this feat.
-So, in essence, the objective is to win tricks and accumulate points while strategically collaborating with your partner to secure a majority of the 52 tricks.
+So, the objective is to win tricks and accumulate points while strategically collaborating with your partner to secure a majority of the 52 tricks.

 Set up of Court Piece Game